lagarrueal/tts-exercises/5_record_your_data/README.md

 After downloading your data you should trim the recordings:
 * To avoid completely destroying the archive you should first create a copy of the archive on your hard drive.
-* Use prior knowledge from previous assignments to trim the recordings using the `start` and `stop` values in `info.json` and replace each recording in your archive with the trimmed version.
+* Use prior knowledge from previous assignments to trim the recordings using the `start` and `end` values in `info.json` and replace each recording in your archive with the trimmed version.
 Note: To achieve this, you should create a function `time_to_samples(time_stamp, sr)`.
 It should convert a float value time stamp to the corresponding sample index, given the sample rate.
 * Take a look at `example.py` to understand how to traverse the archive and perform OS operations using Python.

 ## What to Turn In